tolastarras/currency-converter/README.md

 December 25, 2018

 TODO:
-1. The line currency.countries[0].flag generates an error on currencyPaylod from API
 2. Refactor loadCurrencies function
 4. add helper to handle the isFromCurrency function
 5. app is calling updateExchangeRate twice for each request